lovepreet-mikmak/mikmak-cloud-functions/readme.md

-# mikmak-cloud-functions
+# liveramp-id-export
 ## This Project is a basic example of Integration of Google Cloud Scheduler, Google cloud Scheduler and Google Cloud Functions.

-The Main ojbective of this codebase is to create a cloud function that will auto-run on a scheduled time (using Google Cloud schdeuler) to calculate time differnece in the current and last auto triggered execution by storing the last time triggered function's timestamp in a file on a bucket in Google Cloud Storage.
+The Main ojbective of this codebase is to create a cloud function that will auto-run on a scheduled time (using Google Cloud schdeuler) to export bigquery table records in a csv file on a bucket in Google Cloud Storage.

 This Repository's Deployment on GCP is made CI/CD compatible with the help of github actions and github workflows.
 For details on workflow kindly navigate to .github/workflows inside the project repo.